ElvisWang2010/WROFE-2025/README.md

 </br>

 ### Manufacturing & Assembly
-- All parts were modeled in CAD and 3D-printed using high-strength PLA fillament.
+- All parts were modeled in CAD and 3D-printed using high-strength PLA filament.
 - Ball screw were used in the knuckles to reduce friction and extend part life.
 - The servo linkage was reinforced with a metal rod to prevent bending under load.

 </br>

 ### Potential Improvements:
-- Use a different material, PLA is brittle and PETG, ABS, or Nylon would've given more toughness and flexibility.
+- Use a different material, PLA is brittle, and PETG, ABS, or Nylon would've given more toughness and flexibility.
-- Adde more fillets on corners, reducing stress concentration and prevents cracks.
+- Add more fillets on corners, reducing stress concentration and preventing cracks.
 - Implement brass threaded inserts for screw holes rather than relying on bare plastic.

 </br>